best-digital-nomad-insurance-sri-lanka

 • Heat & dehydration: Sri Lanka’s tropical climate can push your body harder than you expect, especially if you’re surfing, hiking, or traveling long distances.

-Having reliable insurance means you won’t delay treatment because of cost, and you’ll have access to Sri Lanka’s best private hospitals when you need them.
+Having reliable insurance helps ensure you can access quality private healthcare when needed, without worrying about unexpected costs.
 For nomads who rely on staying healthy to keep working, it’s one of the most important parts of a smooth and stress-free stay.

 What’s the difference between travel and digital nomad insurance?